OpenWonderLabs/homebridge-switchbot/README.md

 3. Click **Install**

 ## Configuration
+- Whenever referenced, the `deviceId` corresponds to the device's "BLE MAC" address, excluding ':' characters, which can be found in Switchbot App->Device Info.
+For example: `XX:YY:ZZ:AA:BB:CC` becomes `XXYYZZAABBCC`.

 - ### If using OpenAPI Connection
   1. Download SwitchBot App on App Store or Google Play Store